nathansizemore/simple-slab/README.md

 ## License

-simple-stream is available under the MPL-2.0 license.
+simple-slab is available under the MPL-2.0 license.
 See the LICENSE file for more info.

 [q]: https://travis-ci.org/nathansizemore/simple-slab